awslabs/sockeye/README.md

 ### Older versions

+- Sockeye 3.0, based on PyTorch & MXNet 2.x is available in the `sockeye_30` branch.
 - Sockeye 2.x, based on the MXNet Gluon API, is available in the `sockeye_2` branch.
 - Sockeye 1.x, based on the MXNet Module API, is available in the `sockeye_1` branch.